ciresiemanym/healdata-utils/docs/vlmd/supported_input_formats.md

     [Click here to download an example of filled out __csv__ HEAL data dictionary template here](https://github.com/norc-heal/healdata-utils/blob/main/tests/data/heal_dd_from_redcap_dd_export.csv){:download .md-button .md-button--primary }

-2. Output from one of the above formats and then further annotate.
+2. Output from one of the below software-specific formats and then further annotate.

 !!! note
     To further annotate your outputted data dictionaries, see the variable level metadata field properties (with examples) for either the __`csv data dictionary`__ [click here](rendered-schemas/csv-fields.md)